Our Services

 Helpful Resources

-All-day fog after waking is often a sign of underlying issues like poor sleep quality, sleep apnea, chronic sleep loss, depression or anxiety, thyroid or blood sugar problems, or medication side effects, and it deserves attention if it lasts weeks, causes unintentional dozing, or includes loud snoring.
+Waking up tired and feeling foggy all day is often linked to poor sleep quality, sleep apnea, chronic sleep deprivation, depression, anxiety, thyroid disorders, blood sugar imbalances, or medication side effects.
+This persistent grogginess deserves medical attention if it lasts more than a few weeks, causes unintentional dozing, or is accompanied by loud snoring.

 If you feel like you're moving through fog from the moment you wake up until bedtime, you're not lazy or unmotivated.
 Ongoing daytime sleepiness is often a sign that something deeper is going on with your sleep, your health, or your daily habits.